NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 1. If you break it, you'll need to pay replace the broken parts.
 2. Be reasonably gentle with the gimbals (joysticks).
 They are of high quality, but are not indestructible.
-3. Be careful to install the batteries in the correct orientation.
-This mostly means attaching the battery leads to the screw terminals correctly (red is '+').

 Unfortunately, you cannot keep the remote.
 However, it is pretty easy to build you own.
 Ask the professor, if you are interested.